On this page you will find answers to frequently asked questions on the following topics:

 What are the questions on the application form?

 Among other things, the application asks for the company’s basic information, questions regarding the manufacturing process of the product/product group and the purpose of use.
 In addition, you have to fill in a domestic content calculation as the domestic content of your product and service must be over 50%.
 If you are applying for the mark for a service, we will ask for a service process description as well as an account of owners and shares of ownership.
-Please note that products and services have separate application forms.
+Please note that products, services and online stores have separate application forms.

 How many Key Flag Symbols have been granted?
 Can I see a list of the products and services it has been awarded to?

-You can see the current number of companies on the “Mark and company search” page (in Finnish).
+You can see the current number of companies using the mark and company search (in Finnish).

 For how long has the Key Flag Symbol been granted?